LLNL/quandary/docs/mkdocs/user-guide.md

       \left(q^n + \frac{\delta t}{2} k_1\right) \right)^T\bar k_1
     \end{align}

     Each evaluation of the gradient $\nabla J$ involves a forward solve of $n_{init}$ initial quantum states to evaluate the objective function at final time $T$, as well as $n_{init}$ backward solves to compute the adjoint states and the contributions to the gradient.
-Note that the gradient computation \eqref{eq:gradient} requires the states and adjoint states at each time-step.
+Note that the gradient computation $\eqref{eq:gradient}$ requires the states and adjoint states at each time-step.
 For the Schroedinger solver, the primal states are recomputed by integrating Schroedinger's equation backwards in time, alongside the adjoint computation.
 For the Lindblad solver, the states $q^n$ are stored during forward propagation, and taken from storage during adjoint back-propagation (since we can't recompute it in case of Lindblad solver, due to dissipation).

 ## Optimization algorithm